CMC时空档案

 From Sent-Down Youth to Paramount Leader

-Xi Jinping was born in 1953 in Beijing, the son of Xi Zhongxun, a veteran revolutionary and senior official who was later purged during the Cultural Revolution.
-As a teenager, Xi was sent to Liangjiahe, a village in the loess plateau of Shaanxi, as part of the "sent-down youth" programme.
+Xi Jinping was born on 15 June 1953 in Beijing, the son of Xi Zhongxun, a veteran revolutionary and senior official who was later purged and publicly denounced during the Cultural Revolution.
+According to multiple biographical accounts, Xi himself was also affected as a teenager, reportedly held for a period of investigation and detention around 1966.
+In January 1969, at age 15, he was sent to Liangjiahe, a village in Yanchuan County on the loess plateau of Shaanxi, as part of the "sent-down youth" programme.
 He spent seven years there, an experience he has repeatedly invoked as formative.
-He joined the Party in 1974 and studied chemical engineering at Tsinghua.
-He rose through provincial administration in Hebei, Fujian, Zhejiang, and Shanghai before being elevated to the Politburo Standing Committee in 2007.
-At the 18th Party Congress in November 2012, he became General Secretary and CMC Chairman.
+He joined the Party in 1974 and studied chemical engineering at Tsinghua University.

 Anti-Corruption and Consolidation